autobrr/autobrr.com/docs/installation/docker.md

 This guide expects some previous docker knowledge and an already working environment.

-## docker-compose
+## docker compose

-`docker-compose` for autobrr.
+`docker compose` for autobrr.
 Modify if running with unRAID or setting up with Portainer.

 - Logging is optional
 - Host port mapping might need to be changed to not collide with other apps